The Outer Worlds 2 Early Access Impressions – Bigger, Bolder, and Closer to New Vegas Than Ever

 2: What are the system requirements?

-3: Is The Outer Worlds 2 available on PS5?
+3: Is The Outer Worlds 2 on PS5?

-4: What are early reviews saying?
+4: What do early reviews have to say?

 5: How much does it cost?